A few moments can shine throughout this story:

 - In Chapter 79, Mondo has his moment of awesome before his eventual execution by telling Tsumugi that wherever he's going to go after his death, he'll be saving a seat for her and he won't be waiting long.
 It's the most intimidation that Tsumugi's ever felt.

 - In Chapter 81, Fuyuhiko pulls a Batman Gambit on Tsumugi by luring her to admit the truth about how she tricked everyone and recording her without her knowing.
 He shows it off in Chapter 85, where he exposes Tsumugi's confession in front of everyone.
-The other students eventually see through her plan to frame Celestia as the mole and vote Tsumugi to be executed.
+The other students eventually see through her plan to frame Celestia as the mole and vote Tsumugi to be executed, bringing Mondo's previously mentioned promise to fruition.

 - Kokichi has a moment during Tsumugi's trial as well, where he reveals that he saw Tsumugi brainwashing Rantaro to kill Mahiru, and exposed her even more.